CROSS-CUTTING: CAPITAL FLOWS

 - BuyersPurchase units to meet sustainability commitments (net-zero, BNG, voluntary)

 Why it matters: Understanding capital flows is essential for anyone wanting to monetise ecosystem services OR procure credible credits.
-The mechanisms are maturing fast.
+The mechanisms are evolving quickly; private finance for nature is now a multi-billion dollar asset class, with high-integrity markets scaling rapidly heading into 2026.

 Where This Fits